 The Musicology department requires that at least half of the required Music History hours be upper-level courses taken at the Shepherd School.
-Upper level is defined as MUSI 324 (Opera on Film), MUSI 422 (Renaissance), MUSI 429 (Medieval), and seminars numbered MUSI 523 and higher.
+Upper level is defined as above 500 level, but may include MUSI 422 (Renaissance) or MUSI 429 (Medieval).
 Therefore, half of the required Music History hours could possibly be applied from a previous MASTER OF MUSIC program, with the approval of the chair of the Musicology department.

 The Composition and Theory department requires that at least half of the required Music Theory hours be upper-level courses taken at the Shepherd School.
-No remedial courses may count toward the required hours of Music Theory courses.
-Remedial courses are defined as graduate review courses and any portion of the undergraduate core curriculum.

-- 7. D.M.A.
-ELECTIVE CREDIT.
+- 7. DMA ELECTIVE CREDIT.
 The following courses may count toward elective credit: - courses 300-level or higher, - 4 semesters of Chamber Music taken at the doctoral level - 3 hours of Independent Study